Our team

 Dr. John Duncan, a Research Fellow at the UWA School of Agriculture and Environment.
 John’s research field is in geospatial software development, remote sensing, and GIS.
 His research focuses on using satellite images and other socio-economic, climatic, and environmental datasets to monitor and detect change in agricultural and urban landscapes.
 He has developed the Advanced Spatial Analysis unit, teaching students' geospatial data science skills.
 His collaborations span across research, government, not-for-profit, and private sectors, with experience in Australia, South Asia, Sub-Saharan Africa, and Pacific Island Countries.
 He also delivers GIS and geospatial data analysis training for various audiences.

-Dr. Natasha Pauli is a Senior Lecturer at UWA School of Agriculture and Environment.
+Associate Professor Natasha Pauli is a researcher at UWA School of Agriculture and Environment.
 A research leader in human-environment interactions and biodiversity management, she has a rich background in environmental science and conservation policy.
 Her interdisciplinary research integrates scientific data and local knowledge, focusing on the relationships between people and the ecological resources that sustain them.
 Her work aims to demonstrate positive ways for people to integrate nature and ecosystem processes into functioning urban, rural, and coastal systems.

 Dr. Qiaoyun Xie, a Lecturer at the School of Engineering, Civil, Environmental and Mining Engineering, The University of Western Australia, is a global research leader in vegetation dynamics monitoring using remote sensing and GIS.
 Her lab’s research provides solutions that help humanity adapt to reliance on plants for food, fuel, and clean air.
 Qiaoyun’ s significant contributions to this field are evidenced through her publication record in prestigious journals and textbooks, and her leadership in several multidisciplinary research collaborations.
 She has also developed Australia’s first vegetation phenology products at 500m resolution using satellite data.
 Her ultimate aim is to prepare for biogeography in future climates.